robdyke/dotfiles/README.md

 General:

 * `vim`/`neovim` : text editor (theme: gruvbox)
-* `bash/zsh/fish` : Shells, used interchangibly depending on platform.
-Fish generates completions from man pages! (but CTRL+R reverse-i-search isn't there so I don't use it)
+* `bash/zsh` : Shells, used interchangibly depending on platform.
+generates completions from man pages! (but CTRL+R reverse-i-search isn't there so I don't use it)
 * `tmux` : Terminal multiplexer